sbcclashibi/website/documents/a-brief-history-of-the-church.md

 The church, which was hitherto an outstation of Corpus Christi, was elevated to the status of a rectorate on September 4, 2019.
 This came after a forum with His Grace John Bonaventure Kwofie on Saturday, June 22, 2019, during which a plea was made for the appointment of a dedicated priest for the fast-growing church.

 Rev. Fr.
-Hillary Agbenosi is the first Rector of the newly established Rectorate, whose appointment took effect from October 1, 2019.
+Hillary Agbenosi was appointed as the first Rector of the newly established Rectorate, on October 1, 2019.
+On the 11th of February 2024, St Bakhita Catholic Church was elevated to the status of a parish.